Using a gaming mouse with the Razer Blade 18

 What to Look for in a Gaming Laptop in 2023

-Gaming laptops aren’t cheap, even if they are a great deal.
-Not only do they need to pack in a bunch of powerful hardware, but they also need to be durable, reliable, and boast a screen that can take a beating after years of unforgiving travel.
+Gaming laptops aren't cheap, even if you come across great deals on occasion.
+Not only do they need to pack in a bunch of powerful hardware, but they also need to be durable, reliable, and boast a build that can take a beating after years of unforgiving travel.

 However, having the option to play all your favorite games wherever you go can’t be understated—and the convenience of gaming laptops continues to make them one of the most popular products for PC gaming.